andrewchavez-24/configure-ad/README.md

 - Join Client-1 to your domain (mydomain.com)
 - Setup Remote Desktop for non-administrative users on Client-1
 - Create a bunch of additional users and attempt to log into client-1 with one of the users
+- Dealing with Account Lockouts
+- Enabling and Disabling Accounts
+- Observing Logs

 <h2>Deployment and Configuration Steps</h2>